List of George Washington University faculty

 This is a list of notable George Washington University faculty, including both current and past faculty at the Washington, D.C. school, as well as university officials.
-As of 2007, The George Washington University employs approximately 1,130 full-time, in addition to part-time, faculty members across its three campuses.
-Presidents John Quincy Adams and Ulysses Grant served on the Board of Trustees.
+As of 2007, George Washington University employs approximately 1,130 full-time, in addition to part-time, faculty members across its three campuses.
+Presidents John Quincy Adams and Ulysses Grant served on the board of trustees.
 Professors have been government officials, leading scientists, and others.
-Edward Teller, a physicist considered the father of the hydrogen bomb taught at GW.
+Edward Teller, a physicist considered the father of the hydrogen bomb, taught at GW.
 Frank Sesno, a CNN Special Correspondent, currently teaches in that field and, from 2009 to 2020, was the director of the School of Media and Public Affairs.
-The current President of the University is Thomas LeBlanc.
+The current president of the university is Ellen Granberg.